 Make sure that the side brushes are out of the way when the vacuum is on its dock, as the brushes can cover the charging pins and cause the vacuum to report incorrect battery status info.

-The eufy RoboVac 25C performs superbly on bare floors.
+This vacuum performs superbly on bare floors.
 It easily deals with small debris like rice and bulkier material like cereal.

 The eufy 25C is very quiet.
 You'll hear nearby conversations even with the vacuum running in its 'Max' mode.

 Due to its low suction force, the eufy 25C does a poor job of sucking up debris from cracks and crevices compared to most manually-operated vacuums.
-It still outperforms alternatives like the Shark IQ Robot in this regard, thanks in part to its twin side brushes, which can dig into crevices and drag debris toward the brushroll.
+It still outperforms alternatives like the Shark IQ Robot in this regard thanks in part to its twin side brushes, which can dig into crevices and drag debris toward the brushroll.

 The eufy 25C has a reasonably wide range of physical automation features.
 The remote control that comes with the vacuum lets you use it without an internet connection.
 The remote's supported functions are listed below:

-Unfortunately, this vacuum doesn't come with a set of physical boundary strips that would prevent it from entering certain spaces.
+Unfortunately, unlike the eufy RoboVac 30C, it isn't compatible with physical boundary strips that you can use to prevent it from entering certain spaces.

 The EufyHome companion app is decent.
 It lets you make the same range of commands as the physical remote controller but also schedule cleaning sessions.
-Since this vacuum doesn't map out its coverage area, there are no generated maps that you can use to set up virtual boundary lines or schedule room cleaning sessions.
+Since this vacuum doesn't map out its coverage area, there are no generated maps to set up virtual boundary lines or schedule room cleaning sessions.
 The vacuum responds to inputs made within the companion app with only minimal lag.